 A Personal Perspective

-I have a real fear of heights and literally panic and experience vertigo near cliffs or when attempting to jump into water from low levels.
+I have a real fear of heights and literally panic and experience vertigo near cliffs or when attempting to jump into water from higher levels.
 It’s sort of ironic because in high school I was a star pole vaulter, an active trampoliner and had some interest in piloting planes.
 But that all changed in college, when I learned a “Beavis and Butthead” life lesson.

 Under the influence of alcohol, I was fourth out of five mates to jump off of Seattle’s Montlake Bridge.
 It’s a 58-foot drop from the top of the rail down to the water.
 I was so fearless, I didn’t even hesitate.
 I was the only one injured, because I failed to tuck my left arm in tight.